blivin300/Air-Density-Variability/readme.txt

 NorthSouth.m : extracts historical variables from NASA for two locations then compares air density and wind speed for a wind turbine at each location over a 25 year period.
-MultipleLocations.m : extracts several locations and plots them using GeoBaseMap and GeoBaseScatter
+MultipleLocations.m : extracts several locations and plots them using GeoBaseMap and GeoBaseScatter variable_comparison.m : calculates the dynamic and constant air density and determines the difference for each location